Thompson/Center Arms: Thompson/Center Arms and the Supreme Court

 The Supreme Court disagreed and its decision clarified the meaning of the term "make" in the National Firearms Act by stating that the mere possession of components that theoretically could be assembled in an illegal configuration was not in itself a violation as long as the components could also be assembled into a legal configuration.

-One argument raised was the example of ammonium-nitrate fertilizer and Diesel oil, which can very often be found together in a farmer's possession (fertilizer for the crops, fuel for the tractor.)
+One argument raised was the example of ammonium nitrate fertilizer and Diesel oil, which can very often be found together in a farmer's possession (fertilizer for the crops and fuel for the tractor).
 Both are lawful, and while they can easily be assembled into the blasting agent known as ANFO, possession of both has never been held to imply (without other evidence) that a farmer was "making" explosives.